EESSI/test-suite/README.md

 - run the tests

-    the example below runs a gromacs simulation using GROMACS modules available in the system, in combination with all available system:partitions as defined in the site config file, but skips CUDA modules in non-GPU nodes, and skips non-CUDA modules in GPU nodes
+    the example below runs a gromacs simulation using GROMACS modules available in the system, in combination with all available system:partitions as defined in the site config file

 ```
 module load ReFrame/4.0.1